core-wg/href/draft-ietf-core-href.md

 which is always an unsigned integer or `true`.
 If scheme and/or authority are non-null, discard is set to `true`.

-When ingesting a CRI Reference that is in interchange form, those sections are filled in from interchange form (unset sections are filled with null), and the following steps are performed:
+When ingesting a CRI reference that is in interchange form, those sections are filled in from interchange form (unset sections are filled with null), and the following steps are performed: